 Richland County continues to administer these programs to ensure accuracy in benefits.
-Based on criteria for potential fraud, the Economic Support unit investigates all reports of potential fraud, follows-up on wage discrepancy reports received quarterly from the state as well as reviews reports received from the state OIG submitted through the Fraud hotline.
+Based on criteria for potential fraud, the Economic Support Unit investigates all reports of potential fraud, follows-up on wage discrepancy reports received quarterly from the state as well as reviews reports received from the State Office of the Inspector General submitted through the Fraud hotline.
 Following an investigation, if substantiated, individuals must repay any benefits they were not entitled to and sometimes the consequences result in sanctions from future benefits and possibly even referrals to the district attorney for prosecution.
-We were fortunate in 2017 as we did not discover any significant fraud being committed in Richland County that resulted in large benefit recovery claims.
+We were fortunate in 2018 as we did not discover any significant fraud being committed by Richland County residents that resulted in large benefit recovery claims.
 This is, in part, due to the significant effort put into front-end prevention to avoid errors in benefits from the onset by confirming and verifying questionable application information before issuance.